semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 *Head*'s official documentation here : [http://mobz.github.io/elasticsearch-head/](http://mobz.github.io/elasticsearch-head/).
 *Head* is a tool designed to help you manage your Elasticsearch cluster, using a web-based interface.
-To connect **Head** on our cluster, open your favorite browser, and go `http://127.0.0.1:9200/_plugin/head/`.
+To connect **Head** on our cluster, open your favorite browser, and go to `http://127.0.0.1:9200/_plugin/head/`.
 On the main page, you can see our three Elasticsearch nodes : *Arya Stark*, *Catelyn Stark*, and *Eddard Stark*.
-For each node, you can access related information, and actions (such as power off).
+For each node, you can access related information and actions (such as power off).
 On the top of the page, the health of your cluster is displayed.
-This value is based on several KPIs such as the number of shards, replicas, ...
+The value is based on several KPIs such as the number of shards, replicas, etc.
 The top tabs give you access to indices management, and also a graphical way to perform requests.

 #### Cluster monitoring : *Marvel*

-*Marvel* is an official plugin from Elastic.co, and the documentation is available here : [https://www.elastic.co/products/marvel](https://www.elastic.co/products/marvel)
+*Marvel* is an official plugin from Elastic.co, and the documentation is available here: [https://www.elastic.co/products/marvel](https://www.elastic.co/products/marvel)
 This plugin is free only for development purpose.
 I did not install it on the cluster, but you can do it yourself, by following the instructions I gave you above.
 It is based on the ELK (Elasticsearch - Logstach - Kibana) stack, each of these products are from Elastic.co.